matwilso/boxLCD/README.md

 - [PHYRE: A Benchmark For Physical Reasoning](https://phyre.ai/).
 A variety of simmple classical mechanics puzzles.
 Has fairly rich environments and dynamics, but only enables taking a single action at the beginning of an episode, and there's no robot.
 - [Simulated Billiards](https://haozhi.io/RPIN/).
 Billiards environment.
 Similar to PHYRE, you only take a single action.
 - [Ilya's bouncing balls dataset](https://papers.nips.cc/paper/2008/hash/9ad6aaed513b73148b7d49f70afcfb32-Abstract.html).
 Kind of interesting to look at something from back in the day.
-These were not binarized, slightly larger.
-The RTRBM (Recurrent Temporal Restricted Boltzmann Machine) produces decent tracking results, but they aren't that crisp---the balls move but the collisions are gooey (in supplementary, compare samples 1.gif,2.gif with the training data 5.gif).
+These were not binarized, slightly larger frames.
+The RTRBM (Recurrent Temporal Restricted Boltzmann Machine) produces decent tracking results, but they aren't that crisp (collisons are gooey. in supplementary, compare samples 1.gif,2.gif with the training data 5.gif).

 ### Other miniaturized environments and datasets
 - [MinAtar](https://github.com/kenjyoung/MinAtar).
 Miniature versions of 5 Atari games, played on 10x10 grids.